r3wald/espurna-wiki/3rd-Party-Plugins.md

 * **plugin1.ino** - The plugin template (to be placed in code folder). this template enables writing a plugin and use all ESPurna services and utils (the template file will be enhanced over time).

 ## Status
-In development phase, working, limited testing.
+In development phase, working, limited testing, new functionality is in progress. please log issues with PLUGIN: in subject

 ## Limitations
 * Due to current frontend structure, I did not add the HTML/JS/CSS files, since I did not want to change core files, so in case of frontend need for plugin, you need to add the plugin page, but all the web services hooks included in the template (don't forget to gulp).